 After all, this is the Christmas Capital of Texas!

 Where to stay in Grapevine?
-The Gaylord Texan Hotel has excellent facilities, a beautiful Christmas decoration, and spacious rooms.
+The Gaylord Texan Hotel has excellent facilities, beautiful Christmas decorations, and spacious rooms.

 More Texas Christmas spots